grealish/opentxs-deploy/README.md

 opentxs-deploy
 ==============

-various scripts for supporting deployment and testing of opentxs and it's sub systems
+This Repo holds various scripts for supporting deployment and testing of opentxs and it's sub systems, it is used for jenkins and future test deployment systems.